Why People Hate Oklahoma’s Bible Law

 “The Bible is a necessary historical document to teach our kids about the history of this country,” Walters said.
 He claimed the Bible is necessary “to have a complete understanding of Western civilization, to have an understanding of the basis of our legal system.”
 Walters called the Bible “one of the most foundational documents used for the Constitution and the birth of our country.”

 Secularist advocacy groups panned the law as infringing on religious freedom.
 Americans United for Separation of Church and State (AU) said it will push to change the law.
-“Americans United will do everything in our power to stop Christian nationalists like Ryan Walters from trampling the religious freedom of pubic school children and their families,” AU ceo Rachel Laser stated.
+“Americans United will do everything in our power to stop Christian nationalists like Ryan Walters from trampling the religious freedom of public school children and their families,” AU ceo Rachel Laser stated.
 “This nation must recommit to our foundational principles of church-state separation before it’s too late.
 Public education, religious freedom and democracy are all on the line.”

 “True religious freedom means ensuring that no one religious group is allowed to impose their viewpoint on all Americans,” Interfaith Alliance told cnn.
 “The vast majority of people of faith in this country reject these dangerous, intimidating efforts to force a Christian nationalist agenda into our schools, our courts and our government.”